dave20012/xrp-bloomberg-terminal/README.md

    - `META_REFRESH_SECONDS` (optional, default 45)
    - `XRPL_POLL_SECONDS` (optional, default 30; `XRPL_INFLOWS_INTERVAL` still supported for backwards compatibility)
    - `SENTIMENT_RUN_INTERVAL` (optional override, default 1800 seconds)
-4. Railway will detect the Procfile and run:
+4. Railway will detect the Procfile and run the following processes:
    - `web`: Streamlit app
    - `worker_inflow`: XRPL inflow monitor
    - `worker_sentiment`: sentiment worker
+   - `worker_data`: 5‑minute ingestion worker that writes snapshots
+     and flows into TimescaleDB
 5. Deploy and monitor logs:
    - Web logs show Streamlit errors and API failures.
    - Worker logs show XRPL inflow and sentiment polling runs.
 6. Verify Redis keys are populated (`news:sentiment`, `xrpl:latest_inflows`, `xrpl:inflow_history`).

+7. When using the TimescaleDB plugin (configured in `railway.json`), set the database environment variables (`PG_HOST`, `PG_PORT`, `PG_USER`, `PG_PASSWORD`, `PG_DB`) in the Railway dashboard.
+The ingestion worker (`worker_data`) will automatically create the required tables on first run and persist snapshots every 5 minutes.

 > **Binance key format:** paste the raw `API Key` and `Secret Key` strings from the Binance dashboard.
 Do **not** include `${{ }}` wrappers, quotes, or trailing spaces—formatted CI placeholders will be rejected by Binance with `API-key format invalid`.
 The app trims accidental surrounding quotes, but storing the bare values in Railway variables avoids silent authentication failures.